zef/Retry/README.md

 #  Retry

-A simple API for performing code that can be tried multiple times before giving up.
+A simple Swift class for performing code that can be tried multiple times before giving up.

 ## Motivation

-I first conceived and built this library while working on an app in which we would commonly encounter errors that were recoverable by re-running certain bits of code.
+I first conceived and built this library while working on an app in which we would commonly encounter errors that were frustrating to users, yet recoverable by re-running certain bits of code.

-This library can be used to help provide a more reliable user-experience, even when the services that an app relies upon can have intermittent failures.
+This library can be used to help provide a more reliable user-experience when the services that an app relies upon have intermittent failures.

+## Usage

+For now, [see the tests](Tests/RetryTests/RetryTests.swift) for basic usage.

-### Features
+### Logging and Metrics

 When trying to diagnose the source of problems and failures in an app, it's important to understand which failure points exist, and which of those can be